slight-shark/slight-shark.github.io/src/content/writeups/osu-ctf-25.md

 ## Modelling

-The approach here is to _model_ the information we get the problem into something more mathematical.
-We'll want to describe it as a set of polynomials, and continue the analysis from there.
-Recall that in RSA with $e = 3$, we can just model it as a cubic:
+The approach here is to _model_ this information as a mathematical problem.
+Recall that RSA with exponent $ e = 3 $ can be modelled as a cubic polynomial:

 $$